jhlothamer/godot4_visibility_masking_demo/README.md

 ## The Setup

-Now that we've covered generating a mask with a light, sharing a World2D between SubViewports so we don't have to duplicate nodes and the fact that the only thing in the game world we need to be visible to the mask Subviewport are the light occluders, here's a diagram of how the game scene is setup.
+Now that we've covered generating a mask with a light, sharing a World2D between SubViewports so we don't have to duplicate nodes and the fact that the only thing in the game world we need to be visible to the mask SubViewport are the light occluders, here's a diagram of how the game scene is setup.

 <p align="center">
 <img src="readme_images/game_level_setup.png" />
 </p>

-Note that the game level is it's own scene as you cannot edit nodes visually once they are under a Subviewport.
+Note that the game level is it's own scene as you cannot edit nodes visually once they are under a SubViewport.
 Same is true for the mask SubViewport's child nodes.

 We've covered everything in the above diagram except for maybe the TextureRect node.
 That is present so that the mask light will have something to light.
 It also has a CanvasItemMaterial added to it with the Light Mode set to Light Only.
 This means that the texture will only show up when it is lit, and that is what forms the mask.

 ## RemoteTransforms

-What's left is setting up remote transforms between the player and the masking light, and the camera's in each of the subviewports.
+What's left is setting up remote transforms between the player and the masking light, and the camera's in each of the SubViewports.

 In Godot this is easy as there is node called RemoteTransform2D.
 So, all we have to do is get a reference to the player node and add a RemoteTransform2D under it that references the masking light.